SETI/rms-data-projects/vicar/README.md

 1. Do nothing.

 This software doesn't have an opinion on what to do and leaves it to you.
-To check whether a VICAR file has binary labels, call `vf.has_binary_labels()` on the parsed `VicarFile` object.
+To check whether a VICAR file has binary prefixes, call `vf.has_binary_prefixes()` on the parsed `VicarFile` object.

 Note that migration optionally stores the original filepath.
-If this is important for your back-migration needs, then you will want to migrate, not copy, even if the VICAR file has no binary labels.
+If this is important for your back-migration needs, then you will want to migrate, not copy, even if the VICAR file has no binary prefixes.

 ## Back-migration: PDS4 back to original